moskytw/slak/README.md

 ...
 ```

-Yes, it teaches you how to be a pro. ✨
+Yes, it also teaches you how to be a pro. ✨

 ## Installation

+PyPI is too old school to the cool kit:

 ```bash
 $ pip install git+https://github.com/moskytw/slak.git